haeurum/vehicle-intelligence-2021/code/week-5/README.md

 because of the prohibitively high cost associated with a left turn.

 You are highly encouraged to experiment with different (more complex) maps and different cost settings for each type of action.

+# Week 5 - Path Planning & the A* Algorithm

+---